uditalias/react-native-bluesnap-encrypter/README.md

 ## Why

 BlueSnap SDKs provides a soluion for Web, iOS and Android plaforms.
-This module wraps BlueSnap's Web JavaScript SDK and allow form data encryption from your react native application.
+This module wraps BlueSnap's Web JavaScript SDK so you can perform data encryption from your react native application.

 ## Features